Andrettin/Wyrmsun/readme.txt

 * Items
 - The tooltip for an item being hovered over on the map will now display whether it is usable or equippable by the selected unit, if there is a single unit selected.

+* Maps
+- Added building sites to some of the legacy quest maps.

 * Miscellaneous
 - Added updated border graphics.